ValkorProjects/contacts-list-app/README.md

 3. *"Aniversariantes do mês":* displays friends whose birthdays are due in the current month.
 4. *"Listar todos os amigos":* displays a list cotaining all of user's friends.
 5. *"Sair da agenda":* Exits the application.

+This project also includes some pretty handy tools for manipulating strings and validating inputs.